kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 Output SNR values are stored in $REFL_CODE/$year/snr/p360, where $year = 2017 or 2018.

-Then run **gnssir** to calculate the reflector heights for 2017/208
+Then we run **gnssir** to calculate the reflector heights for 2017/2018.
+Because the code only creates results if the SNR file exists, we can use the year_end and doy_end settings.

 <code>gnssir p360 2017 1 -year_end 2018 -doy_end 366</code>

+## Derive Snow Accumulation

+Use the **daily_avg** utility:

 <code>daily_avg p360 0.25 12 </code>